 - Doubles main draw: 16-team draw

-- Emirates Airline US Open Series: Atlanta is the first men's event in the nine-tournament series leading up the US Open.
-2014 will be the eleventh year of the Series.
+- US Open Series: Atlanta is the first event in the tournament series leading up the US Open; 2020 will be the 17th year of the series.

 - Facebook page

 - 2020 Stadium Court seating capacity: Est. 3,500+

 - 2020 total seating capacity including Grandstand & Court 3: 4,300+